Christian Action Network: Action against the National Endowment for the Arts (NEA)

-Prevails in lawsuit by Federal Election Commission
+Defense of lawsuit by Federal Election Commission

 The Federal Election Commission (FEC) accused CAN in 1995 of violating the Federal Election Campaign Act by running television commercials prior to the 1992 presidential election that asserted Democratic candidate Bill Clinton supported job quotas for homosexuals as a kind of Affirmative Action.
 The commercials aired in 25 cities.
 In 1995 the U.S. District Court for the Western District of Virginia granted CAN's motion to dismiss the complaint.
 In 1996 the Fourth U.S. Circuit Court of Appeals affirmed the decision, finding that because the commercials did not expressly advocate for the election or defeat of the candidate, they were not a violation of the Act.

 Action against Gay Days at Walt Disney World

-In June 1999 Mawyer and an accomplice went into nightclub at Downtown Disney during Gay Days at Walt Disney World, obtaining night-vision, hidden-camera video of men simulating sex acts as they danced onstage.
-CAN made the footage into a video which it showed at a news conference at the National Press Club, and threatened to boycott Disney unless the company agreed to warn families entering its parks and booking hotel rooms during the annual Gay Days event.
-CAN also posted the video on its website and distributed it to churches.
+In June 1999, Mawyer and an accomplice went into nightclub at Downtown Disney during Gay Days at Walt Disney World, obtaining hidden-camera video of men simulating sex acts as they danced onstage.
+CAN cut the footage into a video, showing it at a news conference at the National Press Club.
+CAN threatened to boycott Disney unless the company agreed to warn families entering its parks and booking hotel rooms during the annual Gay Days event.

 Although Disney did not change any of its policies after the expose, a spokesman did acknowledge that the dancing men in the video were Disney employees and that whoever was responsible for the dance routine would be disciplined.